voidwyrm-2/velvet-vm/instructions.md

     1. Treats the instruction arguments as a bool
     2. Treats the instruction arguments as an address and length for a string
     3. Treats the instruction arguments as an address and length for a list
+    4. Treats the instruction arguments as an address and length for the name of a function
 5. pop
 6. dup
 7. swap